sams96/sams96.github.io/_drafts/minor-planets.md

 observatory with the lights on.
-We usually took around five of each of the calibration frames to average out any random noise in them and to prevent that noise from being incorporated into our final images.</p>
+We usually took around five of each of the calibration frames to average out any random noise in them and to prevent that noise from being incorporated into our final images.

-<p>Each time we went to observe an object we would start by entering the
-coordinates from the MPC into the telescope.
+Each time we went to observe an object we would start by entering the coordinates from the MPC into the telescope.
 We often found that the object would not be in the field of view at this point and we had to adjust the position of the telescope.
-This was due to the telescope mount’s go-to system not being accurate enough for the small field of view (\SI{27*18}{\arcminute}) we were working with.
+This was due to the telescope mount's go-to system not being accurate enough for the small field of view (\SI{27*18}{\arcminute}) we were working with.
 The small field of view made it harder for us to locate the objects but theoretically it should have allowed us to ultimately find more accurate